data-apis/array-api/spec/API_specification/manipulation_functions.md

 -   **out**: _&lt;array&gt;_

-    -   an output array having the same data type and shape as `x` and whose axes, relative to `x`, are flipped.
+    -   an output array having the same data type and shape as `x` and whose elements, relative to `x`, are reordered.

 ### <a name="reshape" href="#reshape">#</a> reshape(x, shape, /)